h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_kmeans.rst

     coordinates of an initial cluster center.
 The user-specified points must have the same number of columns as the training observations.
     The number of rows must equal the number of clusters.
 - **estimateK**
-    If enabled, the algorithm tries to identify optimal number of clusters, up to **k** clusters.
+    If enabled, the algorithm tries to identify an optimal number of clusters, up to **k** clusters.
 - **k**
     Number of clusters to generate.